 All Borgata employees will have gone through COVID-19-specific training.
 The resort will be following the state-mandated 25% capacity rule.

 The casino’s Race & Sports Book will be open along with table games, but poker will be unavailable during this first phase.

 No eating, drinking or smoking inside.

-The Borgata’s retail stores will also be open and self-parking will be available.
-But valet parking will not be offered during the reopening.
+The Borgata’s retail stores will also be open, and self-parking will be available.
+Valet parking will not be offered during the reopening.

 Borgata AC to offer improved takeout dining options

 Like the other casinos in Atlantic City, the Borgata will not be able to offer guests indoor dining.
 But the casino has come up with multiple options that will please guests.

 The Borgata has expanded its outdoor dining offerings to give guests more options.
 Besides its existing beer, the resort will be offering food and beer trucks along with the brand-new Sunbar at the Water Club, a hotel connected to the Borgata.

 To help with social distancing, menus will be offered via QR code, and guests will be notified that their table is ready via text messaging.

 Another way that the resort will be offering guests food and drinks is through a new program called BorgataEATS.
 It allows takeout and delivery orders to be made at the Borgata’s many eateries that guests can eat in their room as well as at home.